Grab the best clear case to show off and protect your iPhone 13 Pro

 Ultimate protection: OtterBox iPhone 13 Pro Symmetry Series Clear Antimicrobial Case

-Not only is your phone well-protected, but the case is infused with a silver-based antimicrobial additive to protect you.
-The Symmetry lineup features the totally plain, clear case shown here and some other fun variations on the clear case.
-There is also a MagSafe option for a little bit more money.
+Not only is your phone well-protected with OtterBox, but the case is infused with a silver-based antimicrobial additive to protect you.
+The Symmetry lineup features the totally plain, clear case that lets the true color of your iPhone shine through.
+Bonus: It's MagSafe-friendly.

 Cool ombré: ZAGG Gear4 Milan Snap MagSafe Compatible Clear Case for iPhone 13 Pro